egorpavlikhin/JsonParametersModelBinder/README.md

 ```

 ## Warning ##
-Only string and dynamic types (with limitations) are supported for now.
+Nested objects are supported as dynamic types (with limitations).

 ## Usage
 **Step 1.**